4AI/TDEER/README.md

 We conducted experiments under python3.7 and used GPUs device to accelerate computing.

+You should first prepare the tensorflow version in terms of your GPU environment.
+For tensorflow version, we recommend `tensorflow-gpu==1.15.0`.

-You can install the required dependencies by the following script.
+Then, you can install the other required dependencies by the following script.

 ```bash
 pip install -r requirements.txt
 ```

-For tensorflow version, we recommend `tensorflow-gpu==1.15.0`.

 ### 2. Prepare Data